swarmcom/docker-dev/README.md

 _git clone https://github.com/swarmcom/swarm-dev.git_ (in case you don't have commit rights)
 * cd into swarm-dev directory and issue
 _sudo ./swarmcom init_
-This will bring up all containers and will perform necessary configuration.
+This command will bring up all containers and will perform initial configuration (setting up BigCouch cluster).
+For subsequent starts of the system use
+_sudo ./swarmcom start_
 For more details about swarmcom script run
 _sudo ./swarmcom help_
 You can connect to first node of BigCouch cluster on port 5984 in Docker host